ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 "It's like 50 out."
 Jace called after me shutting the cargo door in the SUV.

-"I can fix that remember."
+"I can fix that, remember?"

 I went for a swim and the kids splashed around in the pool with me.
 Dinner was roasted chicken covered in herbs and a decadant lemon sauce with mashed sweet potatoes and a healthy serving of wild rice.
 One of my favorite dishes Mia knew how to cook.
 We chatted through dinner - school projects, me being home indefinately.
 Mia offered me a place on her couch whenever I wanted.